romainpi/astro-loader-storyblok/README.md

 ## Background

-This loader was created as an alternative to Storyblok's official Astro Content Layer implementation.
-In September 2024, Storyblok announced an [alpha version of a loader][astro-alpha], but the [implementation][abandoned-implementation] was later archived and didn't include proper Zod schema definitions.
+This Astro content loader is a community-driven successor to Storyblok’s archived Astro Content Layer integration.
+In September 2024, Storyblok released an [alpha version of a loader][astro-alpha]; however, the [implementation][abandoned-implementation] was subsequently archived and remained in a premature state.

 This package provides a complete, production-ready solution with full TypeScript support and works seamlessly with [`storyblok-to-zod`] for type-safe content schemas.